ahf/snowflake-notes/Broker.markdown

 The Snowflake broker has an interface for collecting some internal metrics.
 Currently only the `clientRoundtripEstimate` metric is implemented.

-- `clientRoundtripEstimate`: stores the round trip time between the Session Descriptor Offer is given to the client and an answer is received.
+- `clientRoundtripEstimate`: stores the round trip time (in milliseconds) between the Session Descriptor Offer is given to the client and an answer is received.